 Interns will be invited to various networking events throughout the year.
 Graduates can be listed on a CMA Directory and join an Alumni Group, with discounted prices of select CMA events for 2 years.

 Interns and Mentors will be engaged in regular reviews, including formal reviews after six and 12 months.
-At a graduation dinner, Interns will receive a certificate of competence and, where appropriate and available, referrals to open Board positions.
+At a graduation presentation, Interns will receive a certificate of competence and, where appropriate and available, referrals to open Board positions.

 Intern applicants must be between 22 and 35 years old, able to provide a referee from their church community and have a current resumé.